Ryan Johansen Game Preview: Avalanche vs. Kraken

 Johansen Season Stats Insights

-- In 11 games this season, Johansen has averaged 16:28 on the ice, while putting up a plus-minus of 0.
+- In 13 games this season, Johansen has a plus-minus rating of -3, while averaging 16:16 on the ice per game.

+- Johansen has scored a goal in four of 13 games this year, netting multiple goals in one of them.

 - The implied probability of Johansen going over his assist prop bet, based on the odds, is 33.3%.